kaunel85/ong-bylaws/bylaws.md

 51. The Founder’s Day Celebration, as well as all mandatory GHQ fees (including insurance and Members’ dues) are to be added as fixed costs into the projected budget.

 52. Active Members who do not attend the Founder’s Day Celebration will not be reimbursed.
+Except as described in Bylaw 60.

 53. All dues and fees are non-transferable to another person.